openshift/training/beta-3-setup.md

     `integrated.cloudapps.example.com`

-Go ahead and click it!
+### Start Your Build
+You can start the build as the `joe` user from the commandline:

+    osc start-build ruby-sample-build

+**Note:** you can only view the build logs as a cluster admin (eg: the `root` user)

 ### Using Your App
-Now that the app is built, you should be able to visit the routed URL and actually use the application!
+Once the app is built, you should be able to visit the routed URL and actually use the application!

     http://integrated.cloudapps.example.com